Revisiting maximum-a-posteriori estimation in log-concave models: Acknowledgements

 \section{Acknowledgements}

-Part of this work was conducted when the author held a Marie Curie Intra-European Research Fellowship for Career Development at the School of Mathematics of the University of Bristol.
+Part of this work was conducted when the author held a Marie Curie Intra-European Research Fellowship for Career Development at the University of Bristol, and part when he was a visiting professor at the Institut Henri Poincar\'e in France.
 He is grateful to Yoann Altmann, Gavin Gibson, Peter Green, Abderrahim Halimi, Bernd Schroers, Jonty Rougier, and Ben Powell for useful discussion.